rOY369/Docs/work/Sustainable office/zero_waste.md

 ## Basis of Action Plan

-Each step in the zero_waste action plan has to go through the following checks :
+Each solution in the zero_waste action plan has to go through the following checks :
 - Is the solution absolutely required ?
 - Is it easy to integrate into our lives ?
 - Is it economically viable ?